Our last article on MES (manufacturing execution systems) mentioned how MES systems, functions, and data started moving to the cloud.

-With some industries going for cloud MES faster, cloud computing was expected to be one of the growth drivers of MES usage, along with digital transformation, IoT, and more integrated ways to leverage connected data, including advanced data and analytics platforms.
+With some industries going for cloud MES faster, cloud computing was expected to be one of the growth drivers of MES usage, along with digital transformation, IIoT, and more integrated ways to leverage connected data, including advanced data and analytics platforms.

 One of the key drivers in the increasing adoption of cloud MES is the desire of companies to enhance business and operations through better-integrated systems offering connected data and insights.
-Removing traditional silos (as the cloud, Industrial IoT, and Industry 4.0 technologies allow) enables new opportunities and offers complete visibility and control in operations.
+Removing traditional silos (as the cloud, IoT, and Industry 4.0 technologies allow) enables new opportunities and offers complete visibility and control in operations.

 This demand for more integrated systems (and more integrations with other applications) isn’t new, happened in other areas before IoT existed, and drives changes in other areas, such as building automation and energy management.